 Violent radical mobs wage campaigns of terror and violence against innocent Christian families.
-We told you about a group of Christians working on their church were assaulted and savagely beaten by radicals with clubs.
+We told you about a group of Christians working on their church who were assaulted and savagely beaten by radicals with clubs.

-A Christian family visiting relatives over the Easter holiday that was viciously gunned down by assailants on motorcycles.
+A Christian family visiting relatives over the Easter holiday was viciously gunned down by assailants on motorcycles.
 Only one young girl survived.
 Two years ago a suicide bomber massacred 18 Christians on Easter Sunday.